German opera ball in trouble for honoring Egyptian president | DW | 30.01.2020

-The organizers of Dresden Semperoper Ball, a glitzy annual party at the Dresden opera house, found themselves mired in controversy ahead of the February 7 event.
+The organizers of the prestigious Semperoper Ball, a glitzy annual party at the Dresden opera house, found themselves mired in controversy ahead of the February 7 event.

 A crucial part of the festivities is the awarding of the Order of St. George, described on the event's page as a medal for "those who have, like St. George, been a force for good in the world."
 This year, the organizers decided to award it to Egyptian president and former general Abdel Fattah el-Sissi.

-The Egyptian strongman contributed to his country's stability and prompted culture and education, they said.
+The Egyptian strongman contributed to his country's stability and promoted culture and education, they said.
 A delegation already traveled to Cairo and presented el-Sissi with his medal on Sunday.

 One host short